nirs/slowfs/README.md

 ```
 $ DEBUG=1 tox -- -s
 ```
-Note that this creates extremly verbose logs.
+Note that this creates extremely verbose logs.